MicrosoftEdge/WebView2Feedback/specs/APIReview_CustomDownload.md

   /// Sets the `Cancel` property.
   [propput] HRESULT Cancel([in] BOOL cancel);

-  /// The result file path of the download.
+  /// The path to the file.
+If setting the path, the host should ensure that it
+  /// is an absolute path, including the file name.
+If the directory does not
+  /// exist, it will be created.
   [propget] HRESULT ResultFilePath([out, retval] LPWSTR* resultFilePath);

   /// Sets the `ResultFilePath` property.